pluralsh/plural/README.md

 A repository of helm charts, implementing authorization on top of chartmuseum along with bookkeeping around installations, discovery, etc.

-There are two components, a web-app/api and a cli.
+There are three components, a web-app/api, a cli, and a webhook receiver installable in-cluster.
 You can select the repos you'd like to install and the chart versions/terraform modules you specifically want, then with a few commands, the cli will build a production-ready workspace for it which can be easily deployed.
 If you're a developer, you can register a publisher for yourself and upload your own charts/repos for use by others.
+And if you choose, the auto-upgrader can listen to webhooks and handle the deployment process entirely for you, including the annoying git minutiae.

 The workflow is basically (after selecting your preferences):